vamsikrishna2049/Linux/Shell Scripts/Mid level Shell Tasks.md

 ---

-### **Conclusion**
-At the intermediate stage, you should be comfortable writing more complex shell scripts that automate system administration tasks, manage files and directories, interact with users, and handle errors.
-You should also be familiar with handling command-line arguments, scheduling tasks, processing text, and interacting with networks.

----

 ### **Next Steps:**
 - Start writing scripts that automate your daily or system administration tasks.
 - Work with more complex file manipulation tasks, including regular expressions and text parsing.